 Many credit lenders offer special terms under the Servicemembers Civil Relief Act (SCRA) to help alleviate some of the financial pressure military service members experience during duty.
 These benefits include waived fees, lower APRs, and even unique military-specific cards.

-Our pick for military service members
+Our pick for waived annual fee for military

 Compare credit cards for military servicemen and family